Skip to main content

 Cost Considerations Without Breaking Your Budget

 Root canal therapy requires a significant time investment and specialized expertise, which is reflected in the cost.
-We understand this is an important consideration.
+We understand this is an important consideration, and we would rather you hear the whole picture up front than get surprised halfway through.

-If you don’t have insurance or if your plan has limitations, financing options may be available.
-These options can let you spread the cost over time, sometimes with promotional periods of reduced or zero interest.
+If you don’t have insurance or if your plan has limitations, financing options may be available for the restorative work we provide.
 We can discuss what is available and the application process during your consultation.

 It’s helpful to compare the cost of root canal therapy plus a crown to the cost of extraction plus implant, bridge, or denture.
 While root canal treatment costs something, the alternative replacements often cost more and involve ongoing maintenance.
 Your natural tooth, even one that’s been treated, is almost always the most economical long-term choice.